rslangehennig-ibm/OpenLiberty-System-Microservice-cp4a-gitops/README.md

-This is an example gitops repo for use with Argo CD
+This is an example gitops repository for use with Argo CD to deploy an application to an OpenShift cluster using the Liberty Operator.